xai/nntp2db/README.md

 # nntp2db
-Store news from gmane into a mysql database
+Store news from gmane into a mysql database.

 ## State
-This is still a pre-alpha-quality prototype
+This is still a pre-alpha-quality prototype used in our research group only.
+But if you are interested in this, feel free to contact us.

 ## TODO
 - [ ] [Implement more robust parsing of dates](/../../issues/3)